 Methamphetamine is a dangers stimulant that is double synthesized from amphetamine and is not used for any medical purpose.
 It can be snorted, smoked, injected or taken orally to produce a euphoric effect that increases energy and elevates the mood.
 Various street names are commonly used to describe methamphetamine including:

-The effects that methamphetamine has on the brain are similar to those that an amphetamine would have but they are typically much stronger and more dangerous to the user.
+According to the US National Library of Medicine, the effects that methamphetamine has on the brain are similar to those that an amphetamine would have but they are typically much stronger and more dangerous to the user.
 Unlike amphetamine, which does have a potential for causing tolerance and abuse but only with time, methamphetamine use can QUICKLY lead to tolerance and addiction.
 Abusers who use meth will often require higher doses of the drug, more often with only a couple of uses.

 Methamphetamine Side Effects

 Many side effects can occur when an individual abuses methamphetamine.